PA Breweries updates NY Breweries updates VMDDC Breweries updates

 OPEN

 G.G.
-Brewing -- NEW Philly Suburbs OPEN 10/30/06: If you heard GG was closed...well, they were.
+Brewers -- NEW Philly Suburbs OPEN 10/30/06: If you heard GG was closed...well, they were.
 I missed that, sorry.
 But it's okay, because they're open again.
 Best of luck second time 'round, Gerry!

 4/15/06: GG is open.
 I paid a visit, just in for a pint and out, and left with mixed feelings.